Ombeline-M/Ombeline-M/README.md

 - 👋 Hi, I’m @Ombeline-M
 - 👀 I’m passionate about Arts, Nature and AI
 - 🌱 I’m currently exploring the Future of Art and AI
-- 💞️ I’m looking to collaborate on leading-edge AI Creative Projects
+- 💞️ I’m looking forward to the next leading-edge AI Creative Projects

 <!---